reactjs/ko.react.dev/beta/src/pages/learn/javascript-in-jsx-with-curly-braces.md

 </Sandpack>

-You can also move this expression into a separate function like `getImageUrl` below:
+You can also move this expression into a separate function like `getImageUrl` below

 <Sandpack>